DeastinY/OverwatchWatcher/README.md

 ## How do I get set up?

-1. Install Python 3.5 and pip
+1. Install Python 3.5 (and pip, but it should come with python anyway)
+2. Create a virtual environment

+    python -m venv ./venv

+3. Install requirements

-2. pip install -r requirements.txt should install all the necessary requirements.
-You may want to use a virtual environment for them.
+    pip install -r requirements.txt

+4. Run app.py
+    * There are two major configurations: Normal, and tiny.
+    * Normal configuration analyzes full portraits.
+It's slow, but accurate and less subject to erroneous suggestions.

+        python ./app.py

+    * Tiny configuration currently analyzes 1/9th of the full image.
+Fast, but prone to misinterpretation.

+        python ./app.py -t

 ## How do I use it?
-Running:
-    Linux:
-        ./app.py
-    Windows
-        python.exe ./app.py

-The first time it starts, it will look in "heroes/" for screenshots to build image data for individual heroes, needed for image recognition.
+* The first time it starts, it will look in "heroes/" for screenshots to build image data for individual heroes, needed for image recognition.
-You will be prompted for the screenshots folder the app will use.
+* You will be prompted for the screenshots folder the app will use.
-Once it's running, get into a match on Overwatch.

 ## Can you summarize how it works?
     1. The script monitors the directory Overwatch saves its screenshots to, and opens the latest screenshot taken.